Foundations Module 3 · Command Line Basics

 Paths: absolute vs relative

-There are two ways to describe a location:
+There are two ways to describe a location, just like there are two ways to give directions:

-Absolute path — the full address from root:
+Absolute path — the full address from root (like a street address):

 Terminal window